Rahix/tbot/doc/index.rst

-..
-TBot documentation master file, created by sphinx-quickstart on Tue Aug 28 11:57:52 2018.
+.. tbot documentation master file, created by sphinx-quickstart on Tue Aug 28 11:57:52 2018.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to TBot's documentation!
+Welcome to tbot's documentation!
 ================================

-TBot is a testing/automation tool that is focused on usage in embedded development.
+tbot is a testing/automation tool that is focused on usage in embedded development.
-At its core TBot just provides utilities for interaction with remote hosts/targets and an extensive library of routines that are common in embedded development/testing.
+At its core tbot just provides utilities for interaction with remote hosts/targets and an extensive library of routines that are common in embedded development/testing.

-TBot aims to be a support for the developer while working on a project and without much modification also allow running tests in an automated setting (CI).
+tbot aims to be a support for the developer while working on a project and without much modification also allow running tests in an automated setting (CI).

 .. image:: _static/tbot.svg

 .. note::
-    The **TBot Host** and the **Lab Host** can also be the same machine in which case the SSH connection between them is not needed.
+    The **tbot Host** and the **Lab Host** can also be the same machine in which case the SSH connection between them is not needed.
 (Same with BuildHost and LabHost)

 .. toctree::